headchem/StoryGhostPlotter/README.md

 IDEAS:

- * Hype/marketing - every time someone completes all 16 pages, update a global NoSQL container counter.
+ * Hype/marketing - every time someone completes a full story, update a global NoSQL container counter.
 This metric is more valuable than anything from Google Analytics for measuring success
  * After GPT-3 fills a page with an idea, now encourage the author to make tweaks like a co-author brainstorm.
 Human needs to be part of the process like an editor forging the ideas into something even better.
 AI can still assist with this process, ex: "Prompt: Given the previous sequence of events, we see the following symbolism is present. " Encourage the author to layer in more theme/symbolism/nuance.
  * We can use DaVinci (highest quality) to generate yet more unique training samples for later finetuning.
 Human curated from examples to pick out "good" stories.
  * Larger models require less data for fine-tuning. https://thenextweb.com/news/building-apps-gpt-3-what-devs-need-know-cost-performance-syndication